Frequently Asked Questions

 Regarding investments in alternative fuel infrastructure, alternative fuel non-road equipment, or emerging technology, will DOE allocate credits for funds that a fleet, due to the implementation of an amortization schedule, pays for the alternative fuel infrastructure, alternative fuel non-road equipment, or emerging technology over several years?

 Covered fleets may earn AFV credits for such investments in the model year in which the infrastructure/non-road equipment/emerging technology becomes operational.
-The funds committed towards those investments, for example through an amortization schedule, are deemed expended for the purpose of earning credits.
+The funds committed towards those investments, through an amortization schedule for example, are deemed expended for the purpose of earning credits.
 The covered fleet will have to provide evidence of the commitment of those funds for the infrastructure, equipment, or emerging technology that was deployed/became operational in that model year.
 Fleets should claim the entire investment in the model year in which the infrastructure/equipment/pre-production vehicles became operational.
 None should be claimed until then, and none may be claimed after.

 Regarding investments in alternative fuel infrastructure, alternative fuel non-road equipment, or emerging technology, will DOE allocate credits for funds that a fleet receives via a grant or other funding award and then expends for the alternative fuel infrastructure, alternative fuel non-road equipment, or emerging technology?